Allsky (or weather) camera is one of the most important parts of the modern observatory.

 Inside the box, you can find a few modules: power supply, Raspberry PI 2 computer, protection circuit, and cooling fans.

-Since this box is power via Ethernet cable using wide voltage values I’ve made this special power supply which can produce three voltages:
+Since this box is power via Ethernet cable using wide voltage values, I’ve made this special power supply that can produce three voltages: